tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 ---
 &nbsp;
-In this lesson, you get to make things move.
+In this tutorial, you get to make things move.
 The content focuses primarily on animation, but also covers transformations, time & date functions, and some trigonometry.
 As you will discover, blending motion with math produces some exciting results.

 ## Animation